Zogg Fire Lawsuit

 PG&E said it prioritizes wildfire-prevention work based on a risk model that assigns a risk score to each high fire-threat zone in its service area.

 Alsup ordered PG&E to respond to the monitor’s letter by Nov.
-3. (waiting for the document to go public)
+3. (PG&E response to monitors letter)

 Zogg Fire Lawsuit – You may be entitled to Compensation